AidenH-dev/GetPlayAgeAPI_Expo/README.md

       // SUCCESS HANDLER
       // ----------------------------------------------------------------------------
-      // This callback is triggered if the API successfully returns age signals
+      // This callback is triggered if the API successfully returns age signals .addOnSuccessListener { ageSignalsResult ->
-      // NOTE: As of Oct 2025, this will NOT be called until Jan 1, 2026 .addOnSuccessListener { ageSignalsResult ->
         // Check if we haven't already resolved/rejected the promise if (!isResolved) {